-White House Says Trump Will Donate $1 Million To Harvey And Basically No One Believes It
+Trump Will Donate To Harvey Relief, White House Says, But No One Believes It

 During a press briefing at the White House on Thursday, Aug.
 31, Press Secretary Sarah Huckabee Sanders announced that President Donald Trump will donate $1 million to Hurricane Harvey relief, personally.
 This is a great gesture as Texas and Louisiana work on recovering from the historic storm.
 But there's just one teensy issue: Very few people believe that Trump will actually donate the money.